 One of the best ways I have found to incorporate new healthy habits is to make them enjoyable.
 When I decided I wanted to start working out regularly, I found some workouts that I genuinely enjoy doing.
 When I made the goal of eating healthier, I spent quite a bit of time looking for healthy recipes online that also sounded delicious, because not all healthy foods are boring!

 Whatever the new habit you’re trying to incorporate is, find a way to make it fun.
 Maybe you want to work on cleaning your house more often.
 While you’re cleaning, blast your favorite music and sing along while you clean!

 Create a system that pushes you to stick with your new habits.
 You can work with an accountability partner.
 You could also let your spouse in on your goal, and ask them to encourage you, and throw reminders at you when you start to sway from your goal.
 Another great option would be posting about it on a blog!
-I write a “monthly goals” post each month, where I share my goals for the month.
-Part of the reason I do this is to keep me accountable!
+I used to write a “monthly goals” post each month, where I would share my goals for the month.
+Part of the reason I did this was to keep me accountable!
 There are plenty of blogs out there that started from someone’s desire to document and hold themselves accountable when making a major lifestyle change, and some of them have grown into high successful blogs!